joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 changing an image over time.
 In this sample, the goal is to create the illusion of a spherical moon rotating around its vertical axis.
 However, for the purposes of the animation, you can ignore the spherical distortion aspect of the sample.
-Consider the actual image that’s loaded and used as the source of the moon image
+Consider the actual image that's loaded and used as the source of the moon image
 data:

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"